 We believe that harmful riders have no place in legislation that funds our government — and that Congress and the White House should not have to swallow appropriations legislation containing these poison pills.

 What is the Clean Budget Coalition?

-Founded in 2015, the Clean Budget Coalition is made up of more than 170 groups that have joined together to oppose riders.
+Founded in 2015, the Clean Budget Coalition is made up of nearly 260 groups that have joined together to oppose riders.
 With local, state and national organizations in our ranks, our members represent an incredibly broad and diverse cross-section of the public interest community.

 Our members focus on banking reform, civil justice, civil rights, consumers, disability, the economy, education, the environment, faith, families, food safety, foreign policy, government reform, guns, housing, immigration, inequality, law, LGBT issues, low-income communities, the media, the military, money in politics, people of color, prescription drugs, prison reform, public health, regulation, science, small business, social insurance, social services, technology, trade, veterans, voting rights, whistleblowers, women, workers and more at all levels of government.